MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/healthattestation-csp.md

 ### Terms

 **TPM (Trusted Platform Module)**
-<p>TPM is a specialized hardware-protected logic that performs a series of hardware protected security operations including providing protected storage, random number generation, encryption and signing. </p>
+<p>TPM is a specialized hardware-protected logic that performs a series of hardware protected security operations including providing protected storage, random number generation, encryption, and signing. </p>

 **DHA (Device HealthAttestation) feature**
 <p>The Device HealthAttestation (DHA) feature enables enterprise IT administrators to monitor the security posture of managed devices remotely by using hardware (TPM) protected and attested data via a tamper-resistant and tamper-evident communication channel.</p>